-Achievement Proficiency Subgroups: Montana Community Choice Schools will use the proficiency rates as determined by the Montana State Assessment or other national assessment system, such as the NWEA MAP Growth Assessment or the Renaissance Star Assessment to measure the achievement gap(s) between major subgroups.
-[The variable for differential/suboptimal proficiency rate depends on specific assessment chosen by each Choice School and approved by the MCCSC].
+Achievement Proficiency Subgroups: Montana Community Choice Schools will use the proficiency rates as determined by a nationally normed assessment to be determined in conjunction with the Commission and identified in the Contract to measure the achievement gap(s) between major subgroups.
+[Actual variables for differential/suboptimal proficiency rates depend on the specific assessment's metrics and targets.]

 Achievement Gap ELA Proficiency Subgroups Rubric Meets Standard (1) Each major subgroup's ELA proficiency rate equals or exceeds the school's overall ELA proficiency rate.
-Does Not Meet Standard (0) Variability exists between major subgroup's ELA proficiency rates.
-One or more major subgroup's ELA proficiency rate is (XX%) below the school's ELA proficiency rate.
+Does Not Meet Standard (0) Variability exists between major subgroups' ELA proficiency rates.
+One or more major subgroup's ELA proficiency rate is (XX%) below the school's overall ELA proficiency rate.